Factbox: Obama, Romney solutions to stimulating the economy

 Even though the housing crisis is at the heart of the economy’s woes, Obama and Romney did not spell out detailed plans for how they would address it.

-Obama has promoted efforts to help troubled borrowers refinance and win record low interest rates, but his initiatives have fallen far short of their originally intended market.
+Obama has promoted efforts to help troubled borrowers refinance and benefit from record low interest rates, but his initiatives have fallen far short of their originally intended market.

 He has battled the independent regulator of government-controlled Fannie Mae and Freddie Mac, Edward DeMarco, trying to convince him to allow those mortgage finance firms to reduce principal for borrowers who owe more than their homes are worth.
-A quick resolution of the standoff is unlikely after the election.
+A quick resolution of that standoff is unlikely.

 Romney said at one point in the campaign that the housing market needed to hit bottom on its own without government intervention and he has offered few clues on his likely approach to foreclosures.

-Democrats and Republicans agree the government’s heavy hand in the mortgage market should be reduced, but neither candidate has outlined a plan to do that.
+Democrats and Republicans agree the government’s heavy hand in the mortgage market should be reduced, but neither candidate has outlined a plan to do so.

 Obama can be expected to offer Chairman Ben Bernanke a third term should he want it, but Fed watchers believe the former Princeton professor would prefer to depart after a grueling eight years in the job.
 Bernanke’s term as chairman expires on January 31, 2014.

-Fed Vice Chair Janet Yellen is viewed as a leading candidate to succeed Bernanke, and would be at least as dovish in terms of being prepared to keep monetary policy ultra-stimulative until the labor market has improved substantially.
+Fed Vice Chairwoman Janet Yellen is viewed as a leading candidate to succeed Bernanke and would be at least as dovish in terms of being prepared to keep monetary policy ultra-stimulative until the labor market has improved substantially.

 Romney has said explicitly he would not reappoint Bernanke to a third term.
 Fed watchers expect whoever is chosen by Romney to be slightly more hawkish than Bernanke in terms of readiness to raise interest rates to keep inflation at bay.

+Taylor, however, has criticized the Fed’s policy stance under Bernanke as too loose.

-Obama has proposed cutting the government budget deficit by more than $4 trillion over the next decade by allowing the Bush tax cuts for upper-income Americans to expire and by eliminating loopholes.
+Obama has proposed cutting the government budget deficit by more than $4 trillion over the next decade by allowing tax cuts for upper-income Americans enacted during the George W. Bush administration to expire and by eliminating loopholes.
 Half of the money saved from ending the wars in Iraq and Afghanistan would be used to reduce the deficit.

 Romney wants to cut marginal tax rates for individuals by 20 percent and broaden the tax base by closing loopholes.
 He would keep all the Bush tax cuts in place in a plan he says would be revenue-neutral.
 Obama has charged the numbers do not add up.